wac81/vits_chinese/README.md

 ## models
 you can get example model in ./logs/woman_csmsc/G*.pth

+## Prosody model
+you can try chinese Prosody model in this repo.

 ======================================================================================================

 # VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech